 Home

-Count the milestones that lifted Formula One from a gentlemen’s club to the world's favorite motorsport.
+Count the milestones that lifted F1 from a gentlemen’s club to the world's favorite motorsport.

 Posted on

-From the loud motors to the expensive champagne, the Formula One world is one to follow.
-Formula One is the only sport that involves high intensity races, transporting across the world’s top cities, extreme glamour, and, of course, fierce adrenaline.
-Millions of fans from across the globe converge in the world's most prestigious destinations, like Monaco, Silverstone, Las Vegas, and Abu Dhabi, to savor the thrill of this elite motorsport.
-Despite being less than a century old, Formula One has captivated the modern audience, earning a place as one of the most coveted tickets in the world of sports.
+From the roaring motors to the copious champagne, the Formula One world is one to follow.
+Formula One is the only sport that combines high intensity races across the world’s top cities with a heaping dose of extreme glamour, and, of course, fierce adrenaline.
+Millions of fans from around the globe converge in the world's most prestigious destinations, like Monaco, Silverstone, Abu Dhabi and most recently, Las Vegas to savor the thrill of this elite motorsport.
+Despite being less than a century old, Formula One has captivated the modern audience, earning a place as one of the most coveted tickets in the world.

 The British Grand Prix started it all.
 Located at an abandoned World War II airfield in Silverstone, England, the race was attended by around 140,000 fans, including King George VI, the Queen, and Princess Margaret.
 The winner was Giuseppe Farina, a former cavalry officer driving an Alfa Romeo.